Skip to navigation Skip to content

 If the medical certificate is:

-• on a Services Australia barcoded form, it can be scanned without a reclassification page or separator
+• on a Services Australia barcoded form, scan it without a reclassification page or separator

-• not on an agency form or where the barcode on the SU415 appears to be of poor quality, place a UNSMCER reclassification page at the front before scanning the certificate
+• not on an agency form or where the barcode on the SU415 form is not good quality, place an UNSMCER reclassification page at the front before scanning the certificate

 7